rht-labs/enablement-docs/slides/markdown/event_storming.md

 ### Exercise
 ### Event Storm for To Do List Management
 ![Key](images/eventstorming/key.png) <!-- {_class="inline-image"} -->
-* As a class, walk through an example event storm for the To Do List Management application.
+* In your teams, create example event storm for the Current state of the To Do List Management application.
+Cover the following things:
-* In teams, take this example and extend it to cover additional events:
-  1. Add the new events
+  1. Add the new Events
-  * Add the new commands
+  * Add the new Commands, Users and Read Models
-  * Are there new users?
+  * Are there new Systems or Aggregates?
-  * Are there third party systems to consider?
-  * Any questions or ambiguities to add to the event storm?
-  * Add aggregates as needed
+* Reflect on your Impact Map deliverables and enhance it with some new functionality e.g
+  1. Sharing lists between users
+  2. Integration with other vendors or providers